chriskilding/aws-secrets-manager-credentials-provider-folders-plugin/README.md

 Edit the folder's Secrets Manager configuration (go to `Jenkins` -> `<folder>` -> `Configure`) to use Moto:

+1. Tick the box to enable the Secrets Manager folder-scoped provider on `<folder>`
-1. Enable the `Endpoint Configuration` option
+2. Enable the `Endpoint Configuration` option
-2. Set `Service Endpoint` to `http://localhost:5000`
+3. Set `Service Endpoint` to `http://localhost:5000`
-3. Set `Signing Region` to `us-east-1`
+4. Set `Signing Region` to `us-east-1`
-4. Click `Save`
+5. Click `Save`
-5. Try loading the folder-scoped credentials that have come from Moto, or using them in Jenkins jobs.
+6. Try loading the folder-scoped credentials that have come from Moto, or using them in Jenkins jobs.